 Set up prior to the opening of the mid-market (no pool, and therefore no plus) GEMS Founders' School in Al Barsha and now in Al Mizhar, MTS seems to have fallen between two stools, not at the Premium level that its facilities probably warrant, but not at the affordable level either, which would potentially have offered wider opportunities in relation to staffing in particular.
 In terms of overall school performance, MTS has struggled to move above the Acceptable rating originally conferred by the KHDA inspection team in 2016-17 for the first time, and which has been retained for the subsequent three inspections.
 GEMS Founders Al Barsha, meanwhile, achieved a Good rating on its first inspection.

 With an average of between six to eight classes across each year group from FS1 to Year 11 and a growing number of 150 students in the Senior school from Years 10 to 13, class sizes are around 20 in the Foundation Stage and 26 in Primary and Secondary (rather than 18-24 offered at the premium schools).
 Maximum class sizes are 22 and 28 respectively and do not seem to deter parents.
 The FS stage has approximately 280 students, Primary 1,285 with the balance between years 7 to 13.
-The Sixth Form anticipates the enrollment of approximately 200 students for September 2021.
+The Sixth Form anticipated the enrollment of approximately 200 students for September 2021 when it welcomed its first Year 12 classes.

 The school is in the process of implementing the introduction of a more traditional private school structure, with Infant, Junior, Prep and Senior school designations and organisation.